- Prospective Students

 "EIU's education extends far beyond the classroom, providing strong, applicable skills I've continued to use past graduation and throughout my career.
 The sincerity and passion behind the professors has provided me with experiences I'll carry with me for a lifetime."Paul Edwards, Environmental Toxicology (2012)

 "There's so much out there waiting for you.
 So many opportunities to do research to find employment.
 Just go and explore everything that Eastern has to offer, because you won't find it anywhere else.
-It's really one of the best choices I've made.”Jennifer Kim, Biology (2014)
+It's really one of the best choices I've made.”Jennifer Kim, Biological Sciences (2014)

 "The small class sizes, hands-on lab experiences, and engaged instructors who consistently delivered detailed feedback on my scientific writing and career advice provided me with the best possible groundwork to be a successful neuroscientist.""Apryl E. Pooley, Biological Sciences Bachelor's (2008), MS (2011)